idaholab/Deep-Lynx-MOOSE/README.md

 ## Getting Started
 * Complete the [Poetry installation](https://python-poetry.org/)
 * All following commands are run in the root directory of the project:
-    * Run `poetry install` to install the defined dependencies for the project.
+    * Run `poetry update` to install the defined dependencies for the project.
     * Run `poetry shell` to spawns a shell.
     * Finally, run the project with the command `flask run`

+Logs will be written to a log file, stored in the root directory of the project.
+The log filename is set in `adapter/__init__.py` and is called `MOOSEAdapter.log`.

 ## MOOSE Installation
 * Complete the [MOOSE installation](https://mooseframework.inl.gov/getting_started/installation/)